EmirhanAksoy/ShelterCare/README.md

 - **PostgreSQL**: PostgreSQL is the chosen relational database management system, offering robust data storage and retrieval capabilities.

-## Features

-The Shelter Care Application provides the following features:

-- **Animal Management**: Record and manage information about animals in the shelter, including their species, breed, age, medical history, and adoption status.

-- **Employee Management**: Manage employee details, including their roles, contact information, and employment history.

-- **Area Management**: Organize the shelter into different areas, track their capacity, and manage the animals housed in each area.

-- **Logging**: Utilize Serilog for comprehensive logging, helping administrators troubleshoot issues and maintain system health.

-- **Validation**: Implement Fluent Validation to ensure that data entered into the system is valid and consistent.

-- **CQRS & Mediator**: Employ the CQRS pattern to separate command and query responsibilities, enhancing the maintainability and scalability of the application.

-- **Database Integration**: Utilize PostgreSQL for robust data storage and retrieval, ensuring data consistency and reliability.

 ## Getting Started

 To get started with the Shelter Care Application, follow these steps: